Matrix nearness problems and eigenvalue optimization: -norm of the matrix transfer function

 Since Newton's method may not converge, it is standard practice to combine it with a bisection method that maintains an interval known to contain the root, bisecting when the Newton step is either outside the interval or does not yield a sufficient decrease in the absolute function value (in this case $|\alpha_{\eps^j}(A,B,C,D)|=|\Re~\lambda^j|$).

-We emphasize, however, that this is still an idealized algorithm because there is no guarantee that the computed stationary point of the differential equation will return the correct value of $\alpha_{\eps^j}(A,B,C,D)$.
+\bng We emphasize, however, that this is still an idealized algorithm because (a) there is no guarantee that the computed stationary point of the differential equation will return the correct value of $\alpha_{\eps^j}(A,B,C,D)$, and (b) the possible breakdown of the Newton--bisection iteration, in analogy to the algorithm to approximate the stability radius, discussed in Section \ref{sec:Newton-bisection}. \bng \bcl An appropriate choice of initial perturbations, analogous to the choices discussed in Section~\ref{subsec:init}, substantially mitigates (a).
+The monotone Newton--bisection method and the HEC method (see Chapter~\ref{chap:two-level} for both) are remedies to (b). \ecl